MarkAnderson166/andersonchain/README.md

 Servers MUST have separate memory pools and MUST have the ability to 'recycle' rejected or invalid blocks.
 The complexity of recycling would use tremendous bandwidth and/or CPU time if servers could share some, (but not all) transactions.
 for eg. transaction validation currently does **not** involve searching the **entire** blockchain.
 If transactions **could** be in multiple mempools, we would need to check the entire chain for the existence of that transaction's Hash during mining (the entire chain, for every transaction).

 This is to be considered a 'missing' feature.
-In a truely 'distributed, immutable ledger' each server would be able to grab transactions from other nearby (low ping) servers.
+In a truly 'distributed, immutable ledger' each server would be able to grab transactions from other nearby (low ping) servers.
 Transactions automatically generated by the gui just apply fees at 1% of the transaction value.
-However when creating transactions you can set the fee to whatever you want, this is a key feature in other currencies as when servers 'grab' transactions from other server's mempools they cherry-pick those with the highest fees.
+However, when creating transactions you can set the fee to whatever you want, this is a key feature in other currencies as when servers 'grab' transactions from other server's mempools they cherry-pick those with the highest fees.
 A way to ensure your transaction gets into the chain quickly is to set your fee higher.
-The custom fee feature is in my gui, but isn't relevant as there is no 'cherry-picking'.
+The custom fee feature is in my gui but isn't relevant as there is no 'cherry-picking'.

 ## Blockchain, Mining, Proof of work

-Wall of text goes here
+TODO:
+TODO:
+TODO:
+TODO:

 Each block consists of: